-Good feed hygiene is essential for the health and productivity of pigs.
-Therefore, the supplier must ensure that the feed room and feed silos are kept clean.
+Good feed hygiene is essential for the health and productivity of cattle.
+The supplier must therefore ensure that feed rooms and silos are kept clean.
 The County Board is in charge of feed hygiene control.
 Suppliers must register their feed facilities to the Swedish Board of Agriculture.